 Your exploration of the history of the region will continue with a visit to Champagne Philipponnat.
 This Champagne House is at the very heart of the vineyards and has been in the same family for nearly 500 years.
 You will discover their spectacular underground cellars and taste the range of wines produced by this family who are happy to share their passion for the region and their wines.

 It's not all about ancient history; you will now make your way to your wonderful new luxury hotel, Royal Champagne, where the modern glass and steel building allows you to enjoy spectacular views over the vineyards.

-For your first evening, you will dine at the hotel and you can choose from the one star Michelin restaurant Le Royal or the more relaxed Bellevue.
-Perhaps the family would enjoy a personalised wine and food tasting menu at the Chefs Table in the bustling kitchens?
-Here you can see the restaurant team busy in action while you discover their specialities.
+For your first evening, you will dine at the hotel and you can choose from the one-star Michelin restaurant Le Royal or the more relaxed Bellevue.
+Perhaps the family would enjoy a personalized wine and food tasting menu at the Chefs Table in the bustling kitchens?
+Here you can see the restaurant team busy in action while you discover their specialties.

 This morning you can enjoy the beautiful surroundings of your hotel.
 The more energetic among you can discover the vineyards by bicycle, others in the open-air electric car.
 Or perhaps you would prefer a relaxing morning in the spa and pool, a massage or a personal training session?

 Then it's off to discover Epernay.
 After lunch in a local restaurant, you can take a stroll along with the Avenue de Champagne past many great names of Champagne.
 Admire the elegant architecture that the wealth of the wine trade brought and continues to bring to the city.